logsquaredn/geocloud/README.md

 * make is *required* - version 3.81 is tested; earlier versions may also work
 * containerd is recommended - version 1.5.x is tested; earlier versions may also work
 * runc is recommended - version 1.0.0-rc9x is tested; earlier versions may also work
-* terraform is recommended - version 1.0.2 is tested; earlier versions may also work; docker can be used instead
 * awscli is recommended - version 1.18.69 is tested; earlier versions may also work

 > _containerd and runc are dependencies used by and installed alongside docker as of version 1.11_